RULE 3-645. GARNISHMENT OF PROPERTY--GENERALLY

 (j) Judgment.
 The judgment against the garnishee shall be for the amount admitted plus any amount that has come into the hands of the garnishee after service of the writ and before the judgment is entered, but not to exceed the amount owed under the creditor's judgment against the debtor and enforcement costs.

-(k) Termination of Writ.
+(1) Upon Entry of Judgment.
 Upon entry of a judgment against the garnishee pursuant to section (j) of this Rule, the writ of garnishment and the lien created by the writ shall terminate and the garnishee shall be under no obligation to hold any additional property of the debtor that may come into its possession after the judgment was entered.

 (l) Statement of Satisfaction.
 Upon satisfaction by the garnishee of a judgment entered against it pursuant to section (j) of this Rule, the judgment creditor shall file a statement of satisfaction setting forth the amount paid.
 If the judgment creditor fails to file the statement of satisfaction, the garnishee may proceed under Rule 3-626.